 How exactly do you eat caviar?
+Here are our best caviar tips for newbies.
 Firstly, you need a spoon made out of a neutral material like wood or bone as silver reacts with the caviar.
 Put about a half teaspoon in your mouth and crush the little eggs with your tongue on your palate.
 Just mix the oil.
 To start with it’s best to eat caviar straight from the tin, you can add blinis and creme fraiche as your taste evolves.
-Your first bite of caviar should sparkle, burst in your mouth with a satisfyingly rich, salty flavour.
+Your first bite of caviar should sparkle, and burst in your mouth with a satisfyingly rich, salty flavour.
 To cleanse the palate, I recommend either traditional vodka or Champagne as the bubbles remove oils on the tongue.

 Once you buy caviar, there’s about a six-week window to savour it.
 Put it in the deepest and coldest part of your fridge, open the tin at the last minute and then put it on crushed ice.
 I also suggest that you always examine the CITES (Convention on International Trade in Endangered Species) number that’s on pricier tins.
 To ensure that you have not been ripped off, as some dubious sellers fraudulently label their products.
 Much like a synthetic leather bag can sometimes end up with a shady ‘Prado’ label on it!

 Much like the journey of becoming a wine connoisseur, you should work your way up.
 Don’t buy too high a grade at first, because it’s not necessary.
 Start with a lower grade and work your way up to the top shelf stuff.
 Which is usually lighter in colour.
 Cheaper caviar is easy to enjoy and after trying this you can proceed to the designer labels.